 This course is the second of a two course sequence that focuses on the administrative skills and techniques needed for competence as an administrative medical office professional.
 Students are provided instruction in medical coding practices including diagnostic and procedural coding systems.
 Instruction is provided in medical billing practices involving health insurance plan options, carrier requirements, state and federal regulations, abstracting relevant information from source documents, and completion of claim forms.

-Prerequisites: BIO 168 – Human Anatomy & Physiology I & HSC 114 Medical Terminology
+Prerequisites: BIO 163 – Essen. of Anatomy & Physiology and HSC 114 – Medical Terminology

 Through use of a simulation electronic medical record (EMR), the student will learn the basics of computerized medical patient systems.
 The student will be able to identify the different areas, procedures and components for medical patient computer systems as well as use the software for patient information organization and billing.